Category Archives: Former Monarchies

 Maria Anna of Saxony, sister of Maria Ferdinanda; Credit – Wikipedia

 Maria Ferdinanda became a widow at the age of twenty-eight but she never remarried.
 After Ferdinando III’s death, his son Leopoldo succeeded him and Maria Ferdinanda’s sister Maria Anna became the new Grand Duchess of Tuscany.
 Maria Anna and Leopoldo eventually had children – three daughters who could not succeed to the throne of Tuscany.
-After Maria Anna died in 1832 from tuberculosis, Leopoldo married Princess Maria Antonia of the Two Sicilies and the couple had ten children including Leopoldo’s heir and the last Grand Duke of Tuscany, Ferdinand IV.
+After Maria Anna died in 1832 from tuberculosis, Leopoldo married Princess Maria Antonia of the Two Sicilies and the couple had ten children including Leopoldo’s heir and the last Grand Duke of Tuscany, Ferdinando IV.

 Maria Ferdinanda lived partly in the Kingdom of Bohemia, part of the Austrian Empire, and also in Dresden at the court of her brother King Johann of Saxony.
 She had a very close relationship with her unmarried sister Amalie, a comedic opera composer under the pen name A. Serena, and a dramatist under the name Amalie Heiter.